python/typeshed/CONTRIBUTING.md

 Style conventions for stub files are different from PEP 8.
 The general rule is that they should be as concise as possible.
 Specifically:
-* lines can be up to 200 characters long;
+* lines can be up to 130 characters long;
-* prefer long lines over elaborate indentation;
 * all function bodies should be empty;
 * prefer ``...`` over ``pass``;
 * prefer ``...`` on the same line as the class/function signature;